Press RoomPhoenix Art Museum mounts major exhibition highlighting the history and strengths of the PhxArt fashion collection

 Greatest Fits (Vol. 1): The Art of Archiving Fashion is the first major exploration of the formation of the Museum’s extensive fashion holdings of more than 9,000 objects

 PHOENIX (September 12, 2024) – On October 9, 2024, Phoenix Art Museum (PhxArt) presents its newest major fashion exhibition and the largest collections-based endeavor in the history of the Museum with Greatest Fits (Vol. 1): The Art of Archiving Fashion.
 The momentous exhibition is the first in a series of exhibitions that, over the next five years, will uncover the depth of the Museum’s fashion holdings, which now comprise more than 9,000 objects of historical and contemporary dress.
-Greatest Fits (Vol. 1) features more than 90 garments and accessories, which will change periodically over the show’s 18-month run to present an evolving selection of garments and select accessories from the Museum’s expansive fashion collection, including pieces by leading designers such as Balenciaga, Dior, McQueen, and St. Laurent, among others.
+The Collection: Greatest Fits (Vol. 1) The Art of Archiving Fashion is a “living” exhibition that will feature 3 unique versions of the exhibition as the garments are pulled off view and replaced with others over 18 months to showcase over 100 of the collections finest works, including pieces by leading designers such as Balenciaga, Dior, McQueen, and St. Laurent, as they rotate through three galleries.

 “For nearly 60 years, Phoenix Art Museum and Arizona Costume Institute have collaborated in bringing the world of fashion to Phoenix, and Greatest Fits reveals the fascinating story of how our community built this incredible legacy, now one of the most renowned fashion collections in the United States,” said Jeremy Mikolajczak, the Sybil Harrington Director and CEO of Phoenix Art Museum.
 “In addition to celebrating the collection’s history, this exhibition series and its accompanying public programs and forthcoming publication will highlight the many civic leaders, donors, members, and staff who have had a hand not only in building a collection that engages and educates audiences on the importance of fashion but also in expanding our holdings to reflect the wide breadth of genres and movements they represent.”